 - 1 clove garlic, minced, optional

 - paprika to serve

-- In the same pan heat a tablespoon of vegetable oil, add onion and cook for 5 minutes occasionally stirring, until translucent.
-Add garlic if using, cook 1 minute.
+- In the same pan, heat a tablespoon of vegetable oil, add onion, and cook for 5 minutes, occasionally stirring, until translucent.
+Add garlic if using, cook for 1 minute.

 - Cover and simmer gently for 10-15 minutes until the pumpkin is cooked.
 With the blender grind the vegetables coarsely, leaving a few pieces more whole.